 But before we proceed I need to say a few things:

-- No, I’m no rich!
+- No, I’m not rich!
 I’m poor and got student loans to pay, but bought this impulsively a couple years back.

 - I understand this isn’t in everyone’s budget (heck, me included!)

-- Owning a clarisonic isn’t 100% necessary to achieve great skin.
-It just gives a minor boost.
+- Owning a clarisonic isn’t 100% necessary to achieve great skin, but it gives a minor boost.

 With that said, I’ll be going over why you would want to buy one, the benefits, my thoughts on it, and the science behind how it works.
 Let’s get into it!